 So here’s a quick glimpse of how we break down our progressions as well as an utterly done-for-you training session:

 We break down athletic movements into eight categories based on the dominant joint.
-We call these the “stem cells” of athletic activities because all other muscular actions are derived from these patterns.
+These are the “stem cells” of athletic activities because all other muscular actions are derived from these patterns.

 Here are our “Easy Eight”: